Ronan-H/md5/overview.md

 ### Hashing
 1. Computing T[]: calculates T[i] for **64** indices regardless of input, using 4 bytes of memory for each index.
 This means this is a **constant time and space** operation, or **O(1)** for both.
 2. Initialising the MD buffer A, B, C, D: again, this is the same regardless of input, so it must be an **O(1)** operation for both time and space.
 3. For every *block*, runs 4 rounds of 16 operations.
 This runs a *fixed number* of operations *per block*.
 Therefore, it runs in **O(n)**, where *n* denotes the number of **blocks** this time, not **input bytes**.
 The implication of this is that in cases where the input is longer but the number of blocks remains the same, this part of the MD5 algorithm runs in the same amount of time.
-Also, no extra memory is needed in this loop, it just uses existing data strucutres.
+Also, no extra memory is needed in this loop, it just uses existing data structures.
 Therefore, it uses "constant extra space" for all iterations of the loop, meaning **O(1) space complexity**.

 The overall running time of the hashing algorithm is then the worst complexity of those steps, so it runs in **O(n)** time, but uses **O(1)** extra space, since the blocks are already supplied from the previous step